How to Lead a Culture Change When You’re an Employee

 With this in mind, if you have a leader who is highly aspirational, you may want to conduct your very own TED-style talk to reveal why company culture has become so important in our modern world of work.
 Or maybe, just do a talk about what it means and feels like not to have a company culture.

 If you don’t think a story from yourself or one of the team will encourage them to make a culture change, perhaps get in a third party speaker who can reveal some experiences and stories.
-At Liberty Mind, we’ve conducted a number of talks in companies about company culture to help ignite a culture change and make people understand the importance of culture to our work performance and human wellbeing.
+At Liberty Mind, I’ve conducted a number of talks in companies about company culture to help ignite a culture change and make people understand the importance of culture to our work performance and human wellbeing.

 So you’ve got a great idea for your company culture, but you have no idea if it’s going to work?